newtonresearch/newton-toolkit/ReadMe.md

 There is still a lot of work to do!
 However, you can already use it as a NewtonScript playground.
 Try executing the scripts in the Demos folder to get a flavour of what’s possible.
 (Select text, press fn-return to execute.)

-The built application is on the [Newton Research](https://www.newtonresearch.org/toolkit/) site.

-By Simon Bell <simon@newtonresearch.org>.

 BUILDING
 ----